 For Young Children Ages 3.5 – 5.5 Years

 Sessions run from September to June on a weekly basis.
 Month-to-month membership available.

 Day: Saturdays 4:15 – 5:30 PM starting on September 7th, running weekly from September to June

 Location: Trafalgar Presbyterian Church

-Drop-in: $15 per class per student, registration required
+Membership: $15 per class per student, paid monthly, NO registration fee, FREE Online Registration required

 Children need music.
 At Klaudia’s Music Studio, we believe that music is an essential element of every child’s education.